Mercedes W12: Mid-season rounds

-Closing Rounds
+Closing rounds

 Hamilton was the fastest in qualifying in Turkey, but was dropped down the grid because of a penalty due to a power unit component change.
-Valtteri Bottas was promoted to pole position and won the race, his first of 2021.
+Valtteri Bottas was promoted to pole position and won the race, his first of the season.
 Hamilton was forced to make a late pit stop, which cost him couple of places to finish the race in fifth position.
 In doing so Hamilton was frustrated and lost his championship lead again to Verstappen.
 At the United States Grand Prix, Hamilton qualified in second position, just behind Verstappen for the race.
-Hamilton took lead from him onto turn 1, but lost it after the pit stops, Hamilton finished race in second position, just 1.3 seconds behind Verstappen, also set the fastest lap of the race.
+Hamilton took the lead into turn 1, but lost it after the pit stops.
+Hamilton, who set the fastest lap, finished the race in second position, just 1.3 seconds behind Verstappen.
 Bottas qualified 4th but was forced to take yet another engine penalty, thus starting 9th.
-Bottas struggled with dirty air throughout the race, which made overtaking difficult, but he managed to climb back to 6th after overtaking the Ferrari of Carlos Sainz on the last lap.
+Bottas struggled with dirty air throughout the race, which made overtaking difficult, but he managed to climb back to 6th after overtaking the Ferrari of Carlos Sainz Jr. on the last lap.
 Hamilton qualified in second position again for the Mexico City Grand Prix, but this time Bottas was on pole position.
 Verstappen immediately took the lead of the race onto turn 1 from Bottas, where he suffered a poor start in the race and was tagged by Daniel Ricciardo going into Turn 1, sending him to the back of the field.
-Having suffered from a poor pitstop and being stuck behind Ricciardo for much of the race, he was pit by Mercedes to take the fastest lap off Verstappen, thus maintaining Mercedes' lead over Red Bull in the constructors' championship..
+Having suffered from a poor pitstop and being stuck behind Ricciardo for much of the race, Mercedes called him into the pits so he can set a fastest lap.
+The additional point allowed Mercedes to maintain its lead over Red Bull in the constructors' championship.
 Hamilton stood behind Verstappen for the entire race, and managed to secure second from Pérez, who was chasing close behind him.